-Probably the most infamous content that resides on the Dark Web is found on the Tor network.
+Probably the most infamous content that resides on the Dark Web is found via the Tor network.

-The Tor network can only be accessed with the Tor browser.
-It is the portion of the Internet most widely known for illicit activities enabled by the anonymity that it provides.
+The Tor network can be accessed with the Tor browser.
+It leads to the portion of the Internet most widely known for illicit activities enabled by the anonymity that it provides.

 The Tor network has three layers (like an onion, hence “Tor”), each of which is controlled by a different server.